 The Board has to date selected a simple remuneration policy whereby only fees and statutory superannuation benefits are payable.
-The tables on pages 16 and 17 of this report shows fees paid to Non-Executive Directors for the 2012 and 2013 financial years.
+The tables on page 15 and 16 of this report shows fees paid to Non-Executive Directors for the 2013 and 2014 financial years.
 Non-Executive Directors do not participate in any share or performance rights plans.
 Non-Executive Directors are entitled to reimbursement of travel or other reasonable expenses incurred by them in the course of discharging their duties.

-(vi) Executive KMP Remuneration and Link to Business Strategy
+(v) Executive KMP Remuneration and Link to Business Strategy

-The diagram below outlines components which may be included as part of the TRP for Executives.
+The diagram below outlines components which may be included as part of the TRP for Executive KMP.

 TOTAL REMUNERATION PACKAGE

 Total fixed remuneration (cash salary, superannuation and non-monetary benefits) + Short term incentive (cash payment) + Long term incentive (performance rights) = Total Remuneration Package

-FIXED VA ARIAE BLE
+FIXED VA RIA BLE

-All KMP are eligible for Short Term Incentive payments, while the Managing Director and specified Executives also have access to a Long Term Incentive in the form of Performance Rights.
-Actual payments received for 2012 and 2013 financial years are summarised in pages 16 and 17 of this report.
+All Executive KMP are eligible for Short Term Incentive (STI) payments, while the Managing Director and other specified Executives also have access to a Long Term Incentive in the form of Performance Rights.
+Actual payments received for 2013 and 2014 financial years are summarised in pages 15 and 16 of this report.

-The total fixed remuneration of the Managing Director was set against market benchmarks by use of a remuneration consultant when his contract was renewed in 2010 (see section viii).
-Since that time increases in fixed remuneration have been determined by consideration of CPI salary rises applied across the whole company, and use of published information on CEO/MD salaries in the top 500 ASX-listed companies and in companies from related industries of similar market capitalisation and financial status, as described for review of fees for Non-Executive Directors.
-The benchmark used for review of the Managing Director's fixed remuneration is the 50th percentile for equivalent companies, taking into account different mixes between fixed and at-risk consideration among these companies.
+The total fixed remuneration of the former Managing Director was set against market benchmarks by use of a remuneration consultant.
+The Company seeks this benchmark information every 2-3 years.
+At other times, increases in fixed remuneration are determined by consideration of CPI salary increases applied across the whole company, and use of published information on CEO/MD salaries in the top 500 ASX-listed companies and in companies from related industries of similar market capitalisation and financial status, as described for review of fees for Non-Executive Directors.
+The benchmark used for review of the former Managing Director's fixed remuneration is the 50th percentile for equivalent companies, taking into account different mixes between fixed and at-risk consideration among these companies.

 The Company's Executive KMP remuneration is directly linked to its business strategy.
 The Board engages in an annual strategy review with management, identifying key goals and challenges for the year and the longer term.
-Following this, business plans and an annual budget are prepared and approved, with Key Performance Indicators (both financial and non-financial) established for the business.
-These are the basis for KPIs for the Managing Director, set by the Board, and for other Executive KMP, set by the Managing Director according to the area of responsibility of each KMP.
+Following this, business plans and an annual budget are prepared and approved, with Key Performance Indicators (KPIs) (both financial and non-financial) established for the business.
+These are the basis for KPIs for the CEO, set by the Board, and for other Executive KMP, set by the CEO according to the area of responsibility of each Executive KMP.